imagineLife/big-site/content/mongo/performance/Indexes/partial.md

 });
 ```

 Queries without the explicit partial field value match will not leverage the indexes in a query, and the query will perform a full collection scan.
+Above, the only difference between the query WITHOUT leveraging the index and WITH leveraging the index is that the query that leverages the index _explicitly requires_ that the rating value is `$gte: 4`, strictly agreeing with the partial index.

 ### Partial index restrictions